vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 </div>

 ### Reconnection
 Reconnection has been disabled in the above code snippets for convenience of test, but it's essential for production so that it's enabled by default.
 The default strategy generates a geometric progression with initial delay `500` and ratio `2` (500, 1000, 2000, 4000 ...).
-To change it, set `reconnect:(delay?:number, attempts:number) => number` function which receives the last delay in ms or null at first and the total number of reconnection attempts and should return a delay in ms or `false` not to reconnect.
+To change it, set `reconnect (delay: number, attempts: number): number` function which receives the last delay in ms or null at first and the total number of reconnection attempts and should return a delay in ms or `false` not to reconnect.

 **Note**